weicheng59/flutter-invoices-app/README.md

 A new Flutter project.

 ## Getting Started

-use flutter run to start
+please install flutter 3.0.5 then run following cmd to start

+flutter pub get
+flutter run